Nylle/javaseq/README.md

 - Returns a Stream of the items in this Seq.

 #### List::get(index)
 - Returns the item at index in this Seq.
-All items up to that point will be realised.
+All items up to that point will be realised. _(See [find(i)](#findi).)_
-- Returns null if index is out of bounds. **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns null if index is out of bounds. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### List::iterator()
 - Returns an Iterator of the items in this Seq.